kattouf/Sake/docs/commands-grouping.md

 # Grouping

 Sake allows you to organize commands into groups for better structure and maintainability.
-This is especially useful when you have multiple related commands and want to keep them organized in logical groupings.
+This is especially useful when you have multiple related commands that need to be organized logically.

-You can define command groups by using the `@CommandGroup` attribute for each structure.
-All command groups should be listed in the main structure that conforms to the `SakeApp` protocol.
-For example:
+To create command groups, use the `@CommandGroup` attribute for each structure.
+All command groups are listed in the main structure that conforms to the `SakeApp` protocol.
+Here is an example:

 ```swift
 // Sakefile.swift